jehfenker/Simple-maps/README.md

 # Simple-maps

-Random R scripts for fast visualizations of maps in R.
+Random scripts for fast visualizations of maps in R.

 Map example with ggplot    |  Map example with rgdal   |  Map example with dist and genetic sampling :-------------------------:|:-------------------------:|:-------------------------: